khaors/geocompr/main.md

 ```

 Notable components of this CRS description include the EPSG code (`EPSG: 27700`), the origin (`+lat_0=49 +lon_0=-2`) and units (`+units=m`).
-The fact that the units of the CRS are meters (rather than degrees) tells us that geometry operations on on `london_proj` will make sense (and not emit a warning).
+The fact that the units of the CRS are meters (rather than degrees) tells us that this is a projected CRS: geometry operations on `london_proj` will work without a warning, meaning buffers can be produced from it using proper units of distance.
-This can be verified by checking that it is no longer in a geographic CRS, that `st_is_longlat(london_proj)` returns `FALSE`.
-Now we can repeat the buffer operation with a meaningful measure of distance.
-Moving 1 degree at the equator means moving more than 100 km (111,320 meters), the new buffer distance:
+Moving 1 degree means moving 100+ km (111,320 meters) at the equator.
+This is used as the new buffer distance:

 ```r